ryanohs/omniscroll/README.md

 ![System Preferences dialog](Permissions.png)

+# Known issues

+In Terminal, middle click pastes the clipboard.

+In Visual Studio Code, middle click creates additional cursors.
+To workaround this issue, set Multi Cursor Limit to 1 in settings.

 # Future enhancements

 I would like to be able to run this as a menu bar app.

 I do not have an Apple developer account to sign and distribute a binary version.

+Add keyboard shortcut to enable or disable.

+Add momentum scrolling like on mobile.